imedu-vr/hubs-docs/azure_hubs_ce_installation.md

 _TODO_
 - Dialog server not working?
 - Showing 404s on some files from https://assets.yourdomain when opening Spoke
-- App logo's from assets.domaim not loading
+- App logo's from assets.domain not loading
 - Attach static storage for recticulum: <https://learn.microsoft.com/en-us/azure/aks/concepts-storage>
 - Use a static database: ??